markomitranic/Wordpress-Theme-Starter/README.md

  * Learn to create a custom page builder via ACF plugin
  * Also, it is indended to be used as a startup blank theme

+## The future prospects

+We definitely need to add internationalization of the theme, and the content to this workshop.

 ## Advanced Custom Fields

 I do not own any of the ACF code.
 This workshop relies heavily on ACF usage.